ezEngine/docs/docs/runtime/world/world-overview.md

 Each `ezWorld` represents the entire state of a scene.
 Worlds hold all [game objects](game-objects.md) and all [world modules](world-modules.md), which in turn hold all [components](components.md).

 Each world has its own simulation state, such as a clock and a random number generator.
-Through the world modules, worlds also hold their own state for other simulation aspects, such as [physics (TODO)](../../physics/physx-overview.md).
+Through the world modules, worlds also hold their own state for other simulation aspects, such as [physics](../../physics/physx-overview.md).

 You can have multiple worlds in parallel and they will be completely separated.
 This is for example the case when you have multiple [documents](../../editor/editor-documents.md) open in the editor.